ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 </amp-video-iframe>
 ```

+`my-video-player.html` is the inner document loaded inside the frame that plays the video.
+This document must include and bootstrap [an integration script](#integration) so that the AMP document including the `<amp-video-iframe>` can coordinate the video's playback.

 ### <a id="vendors"></a> For third-party video vendors

 If you're a vendor that does *not* provide a [custom video player component](../spec/amp-video-interface.md), you can use `amp-video-iframe` to allow AMP document authors to easily embed video provided through your service.